etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

+Please refer to the [Gradle DSL PluginDependenciesSpec](http://www.gradle.org/docs/current/dsl/org.gradle.plugin.use.PluginDependenciesSpec.html) to
+understand the behavior and limitations when using the new syntax to declare plugin dependencies.

 ## Set group and version

 Set the group and version of your Gradle plugin project.
 By default, the name of